-Once we determined the occupied areas, we next delineated proposed critical habitat unit boundaries based on the presence of primary constituent elements.
+Once we determined the occupied areas, we next delineated the critical habitat unit boundaries based on the presence of primary constituent elements.
 We used various GIS layers, soil surveys, aerial photography, and known locations of the extant and historical populations.
 We used ArcGIS to delineate units around occupied sites, encompassing adjacent areas where the primary constituent elements were present to provide suitable habitat for natural expansion of the populations.
-The six units in the proposed designation include the species' entire historical range.
+The seven units in the proposed designation include the species' entire historical range.
 All of the units contain the primary constituent elements essential for the conservation of fleshyfruit gladecress.

-When determining proposed critical habitat boundaries for all three species, we made every effort to avoid including developed areas such as lands covered by buildings, pavement, and other structures because such lands lack physical or biological features necessary for the three plants.
+When determining critical habitat boundaries within this final rule, we made every effort to avoid including developed areas such as lands covered by buildings, pavement, and other structures because such lands lack physical or biological features for Short's bladderpod, whorled sunflower, and fleshy-fruit gladecress.
 The scale of the maps we prepared under the parameters for publication within the Code of Federal Regulations may not reflect the exclusion of such developed lands.
-Any such lands inadvertently left inside critical habitat boundaries shown on the maps of this proposed rule have been excluded by text in the proposed rule and are not proposed for designation as critical habitat.
-Therefore, if the critical habitat is finalized as proposed, a Federal action involving these lands would not trigger section 7 consultation with respect to critical habitat and the requirement of no adverse modification unless the specific action would affect the physical or biological features in adjacent critical habitat.
+Any such lands inadvertently left inside critical habitat boundaries shown on the maps of this final rule have been excluded by text in the rule and are not designated as critical habitat.
+Therefore, a Federal action involving these lands will not trigger section 7 consultation with respect to critical habitat and the requirement of no adverse modification unless the specific action would affect the physical or biological features in the adjacent critical habitat.